 This is an accomplished and profoundly moving work - DAILY TELEGRAPH

 Written as an act of love and duty it is a testament to his modesty and familial affection. - SUNDAT TIMES

 Seth is a thorough biographer, but his considerable narrative skill is as evident here as it is in his fiction...
 One of the beauties of TWO LIVES is that it transcends its subject matter, becoming a celebration of endurance, a recognition of all lives pun - SUNDAY BUSINESS POST

 Vikram Seth was born in 1952.
 He trained as an economist and has lived for several years each in England, California, China and India.
 He is the author of A Suitable Boy, which was an international number one bestseller, An Equal Music and several other novels.
-He has also written seven volumes of poetry including Beastly Tales and Summer Requiem.
+He has also written five volumes of poetry including Beastly Tales.